 Major Offenses

-Where a covered person has been charged with a Major Offense and disputes that they have committed the offense or contests the sanction sought by the ITIA, this will be considered by an AHO.
-During this process evidence will be presented by both defence and prosecution, witnesses may be called and testimony given before the AHO announces their decision.
-Should the individual be found guilty (or have admitted the offense but dispute the applicable sanction), the AHO will determine the sanctions imposed.
-If the AHO finds the covered person did not commit the offense there is no sanction.
+Where a covered person has been charged with a Major Offense and disputes that they have committed the offense and/or contests the sanction set out in the Notice, this will be considered by an AHO.
+During this process evidence will be presented by both the covered person and ITIA, witnesses may be called and testimony given before the AHO makes their decision.
+Should the individual be found to have committed the Major Offense(s) (or where they admit the offense but dispute the proposed sanction), the AHO will determine the appropriate sanction.
+If the AHO finds the covered person did not commit the offense(s), there will be no sanction.